-#3: Sauté in some olive oil and let it caramelized slowly but surely.
+#3: Sauté in some olive oil and let it caramelize slowly but surely.
 This is long but this is how it's done.
 Do the dishes in the meantime :) and have a coffee or a glass of wine.

 #4: Add the broth and let it simmer, voilà!
 Some more waiting around but you want your flavors to deepen.

 #5: Serve in cute oven-proof bowls, cover with some sliced baguette, generously add some cheese, and broil.

 Now, let's talk about step number 2.
 Do you chop half an onion and start crying?
 Do you have a special trick?
 Is wearing google a real thing?
 My way?
 Pretty traditional actually.
 I'm not a fan of gadgets, give me my favorite knife and a chopping board and I'm happy.

 My secret is practice.
 By the time I'm done cutting the first onion, my eyes are barely watery.
 If you don't know how to cut an onion or need a reminder, I have a tutorial post here where I also share a quick video.
-LEARN TO CUT AN ONION IN UNDER A MINUTE!
+Learn how to cut an onion under a minute!

 Is Onion Soup Good For You?

 Here is to enjoying delicious food that is good for you!
 Cheers to that!
 I read this amazing article, so well explained.
 The health benefits of onions are clearly listed and explained.

 The ones that stood out the most for me were that onions are packed with vitamins, nutrients, and minerals.
 I had no idea.
 Onions are especially rich in Vitamin C.

 LOADED with antioxidants is another surprising and impressive piece of information.
 Studies showed that a higher intake of these types of food reduces the risk of heart disease, diabetes, or cancer.

 Although the article explains it all in detail in a more thorough way, the gist is that onions are good for you thus this French Onion Soup recipe should be on your menu ASAP.